flytbase/apidoc/source/includes/position_setpoint.md

 This API sends position setpoint command to the autopilot.
 Additionally, you can send yaw setpoint (yaw_valid flag must be set true) to the vehicle as well.
 Some abstract features have been added, such as tolerance/acceptance-radius, synchronous/asynchronous mode, sending setpoints relative to current position (relative flag must be set true), sending setpoints relative to current body frame (body_frame flag must be set true).
 This command commands the vehicle to go to a specified location and hover.
 It overrides any previous mission being carried out and starts hovering.

+Note: You can either set body_frame or relative flag.
+If both are set, body_frame takes precedence.

+Tip: Asynchronous mode - The API call would return as soon as the command has been sent to the autopilot, irrespective of whether the vehicle has reached the given setpoint or not.

+Tip: Synchronous mode - The API call would wait for the function to return, which happens when either the position setpoint is reached or timeout=30secs is over.

 -------rest API doc will be here-------------